Expander estimates for cubes: Major arcs: second application of Poisson summation

-\begin{proof} We begin with the identity \be{H0} U(q_1q_2,c,b) = U(q_1,cq_2^2,b) U(q_2,cq_1^2,b) \ee that holds for coprime natural numbers $q_1,q_2$ and any integers $b,c$.
+that holds for coprime natural numbers $q_1,q_2$ and any integers $b,c$.
 This is proved {\em en passant} on p.\ 38 of Vaughan \cite{hlm}, subject to the condition that $(c,q_1 q_2)=1$.
-However, an inspection of the underlying argument shows that this extra condition is not required,
+However, an inspection of the underlying argument shows that this extra condition is not required.